 Reading articles posted on the FEC Record news page is one of the best ways to stay current on the law and your obligations as a treasurer.
 At the beginning of each month, the Commission compiles the previous month's articles into a print-friendly document and e-mails treasurers to let them know it's available.
-Additionally, an archive of every monthly Record from 1978 - present is available online.
-Sign-up to receive email notification when a new articles are posted.
+Additionally, an archive of every monthly Record from 1977 - present is available online.
+Sign-up to receive email notification when a new article is posted.

 Campaign Guides are compliance manuals for committees registered with the FEC.
 The guide supplements summarize relevant post-publication rules and opinions.